CshlSiepelLab/superEnhancerModelR/README.md

 Super-enhancer modeling package based off analysis from Dukler at al. (2017)

-Package can be installed with the following line of code: devtools::install_github("ndukler/superEnhancerModelR")
+Package can be installed with the following line of code:

+devtools::install_github("ndukler/superEnhancerModelR")

+To build the included vignette, use:

+devtools::install_github("ndukler/superEnhancerModelR", build_vingettes = TRUE )